The buzzwords of Agile project management are ubiquitous, but you’ll benefit from being familiar with these principles of product development.

 Who can benefit from working with Agile project management?

 While Agile project management was designed specifically around software development, anyone who works in a fast-paced and dynamic environment can benefit from working in a flexible and iterative manner.

-There is so much to say about Agile project management and Scrum, and we’ve only touched the tip of the iceberg in this post.
-But hopefully even a few takeaways can help you and your team work smarter and get more done.
+There is so much to say about Agile project management and Scrum; we’ve only touched the tip of the iceberg in this post.
+But hopefully, these takeaways can help you and your team get more done.